Sabayil Castle: History

 The castle was built on one of the Bayil hills near the Caspian Sea coast in 1232–33, during the life of Fariburz, son of Shirvanshah Garsasb, by architect Abdul-Majid Masud oglu.
-At the same time, in 1232, this architect also built the round castle in Mardakan, which was part of Abseron’s integrated defence system, defending the city and Bayil Castle from the north.
+At the same time, in 1232, this architect also built the round castle in Mardakan, which was part of Abseron's integrated defence system, defending the city and Bayil Castle from the north.
 Some archaeologists suggested the castle belonged to the Shirvanshahs.

 During a major earthquake in the capital city of Baku in 1306, the building collapsed and the island submerged and remained under water for several centuries.
 It was not until the early 18th century, when the Caspian Sea receded, that the structure resurfaced.
 At this time, stones recovered from the site with inscriptions on them provided valuable information for historians.

 According to Azerbaijani historian Sara Ashurbeyli, Sabayil is the castle mentioned by Abdurrashid Al-Bakuvi, a 15th-century geographer who alleged that the structure was destroyed during the 13th-century Mongol invasion.

 Al-Bakuvi, a native of Baku, wrote in 1430 in his "Kitab-talkhis el-asar ve el-melik el-gahhar": "Baku has two castles; very strong, built of stone.
 One of them is very large and on the shore Maiden's Tower.
 This is the castle that the Mongols could not conquer.
 The other is further offshore.
 Its upper parts have been destroyed."

 Architecture

 The building complex, which is 40 m long and 180 m wide, consists of 15 semi-circular castles, 16 to 28 m apart and connected by a wall.
 One of the castles at the four corners – the northern one – stood alone, but the others were connected via small cells.
 The wall was between 1.2 and 1.5 m thick.
 On the wall there were individual stone panels with frieze inscriptions 70 cm long, 25 to 50 cm wide and 12 to 15 cm thick).

-In 2008 an ancient underpass, dated back to the 19th century, was discovered in the Walled City of Baku.
+In 2008 an old underpass, dated back to the 19th century, was rediscovered in the Walled City of Baku.
 According to scholar Vitaly Antonov, this passage is one of the several, leading to the ancient Sabayil Castle.
 There are several tunnels leading from the Palace of Shirvanshahs and Synykh Gala, situated in Icheri Shekher, to the sea.
 Synykh Gala was the mosque in the 15th century, in the times of the Shah Ismail Khatai, and was destroyed by the troops of Peter I. That is, the discovered passage is part of the underground network connecting the city of Sabayil to the land.